Sweet and delicious honey cinnamon rolls filled with cinnamon and brown sugar and topped with a vanilla and honey glaze.

 Honey Vanilla Glaze

-- Prepare glaze but mixing the 2 cups of confectioner's sugar, 4 tbsp of milk, 1 tsp of vanilla, and 1 tsp of honey.
+- Prepare glaze but mixing the 2 cups of confectioner's sugar, 4 tablespoon of milk, 1 tsp of vanilla, and 1 tsp of honey.

 - Mixed until well blended.
-If the glaze is a tad too thick add 1 tbsp of milk at a time.
+If the glaze is a tad too thick add 1 tablespoon of milk at a time.

 - Drizzle the glaze over top of the cinnamon rolls after they have cooled for at least 5 minutes.